Senzatela pitches 1st complete game as Rockies top A’s 3-1

 TRAINER’S ROOM

 Athletics: OF Stephen Piscotty is day to day with a right knee sprain.
-Piscotty left the first game of Monday’s doubleheader in Seattle and didn’t play in the nightcap. … 3B Matt Chapman had surgery to repair a torn labrum in his right hip.
+Piscotty left the first game of Monday’s doubleheader in Seattle and didn’t play in the nightcap. … Gold Glove 3B Matt Chapman had surgery to repair a torn labrum in his right hip.
 The operation was performed in Colorado, where he will remain for two weeks.

 Rockies: OF Raimel Tapia returned to the lineup after experiencing dizziness Sunday.